alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 114 user reviews of Barnes & Noble Nook Simple Touch with GlowLight from Amazon.co.uk.
 The average user rating for this product is 3.8/5, compared to an average user rating of 4.4/5 for other products in the same category on Amazon.co.uk.
-Views about the performance and screen are generally positive.
-The price and usability also get good feedback.
-Many are negative about the reliability.
+People are impressed by the performance and screen.
+The price and usability are also appreciated, but many are negative about the reliability.

 portability, usability, price, screen, performance